The history of Truman the Tiger

 2004: Best in the nation

 Since the ’80s, Truman’s popularity has continued to grow.
-He was first acclaimed the “Best Mascot in the Nation” in 2004 and repeated the honor in 2014.
+He was first acclaimed the “Best Mascot in the Nation” in 2004 and repeated the honor in 2014 and 2024.
 In a typical year, Truman makes more than 400 appearances, including those at MU football and basketball games, hospitals, schools, community events and campus gatherings.

 Truman swings his tail at a 2014 football game.